morgade/grow-budget-advisor/README.md

 ### The Tool

-The solution is a budget advisor tool intended to be bound to a bigger banking environment, receiveing accounting data such as the credit and debit transactions from external sources.
+The solution is a budget advisor tool intended to be bound to a bigger banking environment, receiveing accounting data such as credit and debit transactions from external sources.

 As the user informs goals and budgeting itens, the application shows valuable information and tips.

 In order to keep our schedule safe we decide to mock most of the data, and simplify the architecture, making it monolithical but with a hint of a microservices architecture.